natcap/invest.users-guide/source/carbonstorage.rst

 Data Needs
 ==========

-Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.
+Note that all GIS inputs must be in the same projected coordinate system and in lin  ear meter units.

 - :investspec:`carbon lulc_cur_path`